Dynamic Surface Function Networks for Clothed Human Bodies: Discussion

 \section{Discussion}

 Our Dynamic Surface Function Networks are able to reconstruct and track a variety of sequences of different people.
-The explicit representation of the surface allows us to use differentiable rasterization for rendering, and to generate a temporally consistent mesh as well as global correspondences, but it also has limitations.
-In particular, using a fixed topology our approach is not able to represent topologically changing surfaces.
+The explicit representation of the surface allows us to use differentiable rasterization for rendering, and to generate a temporally consistent mesh as well as global correspondences, but it comes with the limitation of a fixed topology, and, thus, is not able to represent topologically changing surfaces.

 Our approach is an optimization approach and belongs to the class of methods that must be trained for each new input sequence~\cite{mildenhall2020nerf,thies2019neural,sitzmann2019siren}.
 In particular, for the reconstruction of a controllable representation this retraining of the dynamic surface function network is practical and crucial to get fine scale details such as wrinkles.
 If regions of the body are not visible in the input sequence (i.e., no data terms), the surface in these regions is only regularized to be smooth (see Fig.~\ref{fig:limitations}).
-While not the focus of this work, our representation can be extended to other modalities such as surface color or cloth segmentation, as can be seen in Fig.~\ref{fig:color_segmentations}.
+The assumption of the pair-wise consistency loss (similar clothing geometry for similar poses) might not always hold for loose garment.
+Extending our approach to such apparel is an interesting direction for future work.
+Further improvements on wrinkle expressiveness might be achieved by leveraging the dense color input.